Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1156

 Long Bien Bridge is a more than 10 decades bridge crossing Red River.
 With its narrow lanes, Long Bien Bridge allows train, motorcycles, bicycles and pedestrian only.
 Walking on the bridge, you can take artistic photos, enjoy the breeze, look over Red River or coming down to the river bank and discover agricultural farming of local people with some still live on the floating houses right in the country’s capital.

 Ho Chi Minh is the name of a city in Vietnam.
 It also is the name of Vietnam’s first president who is the greatest person in Vietnam.
-His significance could be compared to importance of Mao Zedong of China, Vladimir Lenin of Russia or Lee Kuan Yew of Singapore, etc.
+His significance could be compared to importance of Mao Zedong of China, Vladimir Lenin of Russia or Lee Kuan Yew of Singapore, etc. This complex of Ho Chi Minh Mausoleum and its surrounding constructions are highly suggested for Hanoi City tour full day.

 Ho Chi Minh’s embalmed body is still kept inside the mausoleum in the crystal case shine by glim lights.
 There are Vietnamese and foreign visitors show up the mausoleum daily.
 If you plan to visit this place, keep in mind the close dates are Monday and Friday.
 Plus, the mausoleum also be closed in Sep or Nov annually for the preservation works.
 Don't be worry if you can’t enter and see the inside; as you can visit the complex and see the Mausoleum from outside.
 Other attractions in the complex premise to visit include The Presidential Palace, One Pillar Pagoda and Ho Chi Minh's house on stilts where he live his last years of his life.